Climate change affects gender differently

 Even though there is an increasing recognition of differential impact of climate change, the role of women as leaders and agents of change in climate action and management of natural resources is often overlooked in climate negotiations, investments and policies.
 For example, IRENA study estimates that women account for only 20-25% per cent of the workforce in the modern renewable energy sector, and a 2015 study covering 881 environmental sector ministries from 193 countries found only 12 per cent of the ministers were women.

 Homeward Bound is preparing the future women leaders of climate change

-Conceptualized by Fabian Dattner, leadership expert and Jess Melbourne Thomas, marine biologist, the program envisages building a 1000-women strong global network in 10 years that will enable the best policy decisions for a sustainable planet.
+Conceptualized by Fabian Dattner, leadership expert and Jess Melbourne Thomas, marine biologist, the program envisages building a 1000-women strong global network in 10 years.
+It aims to bring the voice and agency of these women to the centre of the discussion on climate management and policy making.
 The program culminates in a 3 week field trip to Antarctica in Feb 2018 - possibly the largest such all women expedition!
 For more details, check out: Homeward Bound website.
 It was extensively covered by media in 2016 by CNN, BBC News, Herald Sun, The Independent, NY Live and others.